• Careers at WPIC

 Lawson: From American Beginnings to Japanese Icon

-Lawson’s transformation from an American dairy store in Ohio to a Japanese convenience store juggernaut is a prime example of successful brand adaptation.
+Lawson’s transformation from an American dairy store in Ohio to a Japanese convenience store juggernaut remains one of the most fascinating cross-border brand evolutions.

-Lawson’s journey began in 1939 as a dairy store in Ohio.
-After being acquired by Consolidated Foods, it was introduced to Japan in 1975 through an agreement with Daiei, Inc. In Japan, Lawson evolved into a multi-functional convenience store with over 14,600 locations, offering services like bill payment and package receiving, diverging significantly from its American counterpart.
+Founded in 1939, Lawson began as a dairy store before being introduced to Japan in 1975 through an agreement with Daiei, Inc. In Japan, the brand evolved into a multi-functional convenience store chain with over 14,600 locations, offering services such as bill payments, package pickup, and ticketing — a sharp divergence from its American origins.

 American Brands in Japan: Thriving through Localization - Lawson